Nikon Scan software, installation and settings (english)

 Do not use older versions, they may not work, because in 4.03 “Compatibility with Microsoft Windows Vista (32-bit version) has been added.”

 2. If Vuescan is allready installed and working with the scanner you can skip this step and go to step 3.
 Vuescan has already installed the driver.
 Installing a trial of Vuescan will also install the driver.
+The driver will work also after the trial expires.

 If Vuescan is not installed download NikonUsbScanners64.zip